My Honest GoDaddy Website Builder Review: Is It Worth Your Time in 2025?

 • Site performance tracking from the dashboard’s built-in analytics

-Compared with other platforms on the market, GoDaddy’s ecommerce tools are not much to shout about.
+Compared with other platforms on the market, GoDaddy’s ecommerce tools aren’t much to shout about.
 If you’re a small business and just plan to sell a few homemade products, then GoDaddy will be perfectly suitable.
 Anything more than that and you’ll need a powerful ecommerce provider like Shopify that’s better suited to businesses with a large or scaling inventory.

 7. What Support Is Available on GoDaddy?